A Chicago Bachelor Party City Guide to Plan Your Weekend

 Afternoon: Wrigleyville is the location of Wrigley Field (home to the famed Chicago Cubs).
 If it's baseball season, get your group tickets to see the team play and enjoy an afternoon in the sun (load up on beers, nachos, hot dogs—the works).
 If the team isn't playing, enjoy the local sporty scene by bar hopping (check out Old Crow Smokehouse, Big Star and Sluggers) and picking up a famous Chicago-style hot dog.

 Evening: Enjoy dinner at Au Cheval, a famous upscale burger joint (just prepare yourself for a wait).
 Pro tip: put your name in early and check out Punch Bowl Social (a bar full of games and shareable drinks) in the meantime.
 For dessert, get scoops from Jeni's Splendid Ice Creams.
-Later, grab a cocktail at Apogee or head to the party scene at ROOF on the Wit.
+Later, grab a cocktail and start the party at ROOF on the Wit.
 Feel like clubbing?
 Check out DISCO or Tao (both located in River North) or PRYSM Nightclub (situated in Lincoln Park).
-If you're still hungry, pick up a late-night snack from Al's Italian Beef.
+If you're still hungry, Al's Italian Beef is where to pick up a late-night snack.

 Day 2